davyrisso/pytopmod/README.md

 # pytopmod

-A Python implementation of TopMod
+An experimental Python implementation of TopMod.